We literally have two brains: The Conscious and The Subconscious.

 The Subconscious Mind

 Some of the scientists who study the brain (neuroscientists, behavioral psychologists, etc.) believe the vagus nerve or spindle neurons that connect the prefrontal cortex (new brain) to the insula (old brain) may be the communication superhighway that links the conscious (new brain) to the subconscious (old brain).
-The subconscious brain may be using this very superhighway to communicate intuition, gut feelings and insight (aha moments) to the conscious brain.
+The subconscious brain uses this superhighway to communicate intuition, gut feelings and insight (aha moments) to the conscious brain.